 Immortality for All: A Film Trilogy on Russian Cosmism by Anton Vidokle is organized by the Blaffer Art Museum.
 Generous support for this exhibition is provided by Ingrid Arneberg, Jereann Chaney, Cullen K. Geiselman, Cecily Horton, Sallie Morian, the University of Houston Cynthia Woods Mitchell Center for the Arts in the Kathrine G. McGovern College of the Arts and Nina and Michael Zilkha.
 Additional exhibition and program funding is provided by the Cecil Amelia Blaffer von Furstenberg Endowment for Exhibitions and Programs, Houston Endowment, Inc., the City of Houston through the Houston Arts Alliance, the George and Mary Josephine Hamman Foundation, the Sarah C. Morian Endowment, Jo and Jim Furr Exhibition Endowment at Blaffer Art Museum and Blaffer Art Museum’s Advisory Board Members.

-Anton Vidokle, Immortality for All: A Film Trilogy on Russian Cosmism (2104-17) Three videos, color, sound, Russian with English subtitle.
-Courtesy the artist.
+Images: Installation views, Anton Vidokle, Immortality for All: A Film Trilogy on Russian Cosmism (2014-17), Three videos, color, sound, Russian with English subtitles.